Writing is my passion. I have an undying thirst and quest in the field of writing. Some eat, drink, or use drugs when stressed; I write.

-When everything is not going well, life’s journey can feel as if things will never get better.
-It can also appear like you are stepping inside an empty cave at night to be in complete darkness.
+When everything is wrong, life’s journey can feel like no matter how hard you try; things will never get better.
+Life can get so hard that it can feel as if you can’t go on.
+Things are bad when it feels like you are stepping inside an empty cave at night in complete darkness.
 Though I have learned more in the dark than I could in the light, no one is immune to terrible things happening.

 This marathon called life comes with many trials, twists, and turns to outrun the dark to the light.
 Though, some people will not defeat the darkness to join the light.
 Whether you lose or win is precisely up to you.
 Life dishes up hardships, but suffering is optional; you have two choices.
-You can let the darkness break you, or you can allow the pain to give you strength, to walk out of the dark and step into the light; the decision is yours.
+You can let the darkness break you, or you can allow the pain to give you strength, to emerge from the dark and walk into the light; the decision is all yours.

-As you attempt to win the race of life, have you been through so much hurt that you wondered, are you running late with little time to spare the beginning of the competition?
+If you want to win the race of life as you been through so much hurt that you wondered, are you running late with little time to spare at the beginning of the competition?
 Well, I experienced so much pain that I questioned if I would come to the finish line.
 I learned to run life’s marathon; it comes with added challenges, but it is all about patience and endurance — not of the affliction you are enduring.

 Life has delivered me so many violent blows that it has knocked me down to the ground.
 As I laid there, a feeling of hopelessness consumed me.
-Slowly, over time, I realized that if I used these events instructively, as teachable moments, it would be the catalyst for me to change my life.
-Now, my life is better, and I do what I love - writing.
+Slowly, over time, I realized that if I used these events as teachable moments, it would be the catalyst for me to amend my life.
+Now, my life is better, and I am free to do as I love - writing.

 Adversity is inevitable.
-The many disappointments can weigh you down; It will affect many.
-Some will experience trouble in this life and fall.
-It will be hard for them to get up, while certain ones will continue day-to-day to stand.
+Many disappointments can weigh you down; It will affect many.
+Some will experience trouble in this life and all.
+It will be difficult for them to get up, while certain ones will continue day-to-day to stand.

-You’ll never be able to avoid the trouble of this world, but what’s so great about suffering; once you learn from it, it helps you understand emotional intelligence and allow you to step out of the darkness and stand into the light.
+You’ll never be able to avoid the trouble of this world, but what’s so great about suffering; once you learn about it, it helps you understand emotional intelligence and allows you to step out of the darkness and stand in the light.

-A quote by Desmond Tutu, “Hope is being able to see that there is light despite all the darkness.”
+A quote by Desmond Tutu says, “Hope sees that there is light despite all the darkness.”
 These words of wisdom share, “Human existence is a range of uncertainty that is created by their own hands.”
 Life is full of challenges, but we all must go through many difficulties to learn.
 Often, we forget that through the darkness comes light.

-I wish to share my experience of how I stepped out of darkness into the light with the hope it will encourage others to desire to leave the dark and crossover into the light.
+I want to share my experience of how I stepped out of darkness into the light.
 But before I do, let me say, I encounter days where I felt as if there was no hope for me to be happy, but I learned that darkness has a way of reminding me of the light I’ve enjoyed during the best days.

 Throughout the past two years of my life, I have faced the most profound darkness anyone could experience.
-And the agony was more than I could endure.
+And the agony was much more than I could endure.
 Sin is a price to pay.
 For that reason, I have experienced a terrifying encounter, like the rage of a mighty storm mixed with a tremendous thunderbolt.
-Although I have always had an overactive conscience, and it has kept me from so much.
-I learn the deepest sorrow, develops the most profound joy.
+Although I have consistently had an overactive conscience, and it has kept me from so much.
+I learn the worst sorrow, develop the most overpowering joy.

-During my trials and tribulations, I asked myself who I was, why terrible things were happening to me.
-I even question where my life was going.
-I was living a life of entanglement, full of sin, and wrongdoing.
+I have tried to change all these external things, but during my trials and tribulations, I asked myself who I was, why terrible things were the case with me; I even question where my life was going.
+My life comprises entanglement, full of sin and wrongdoing.
 I suffered because of it.

-Things were so bad that I hate waking up each morning, and I became so increasingly isolated.
+Things got so bad that I hate waking up each morning, and I became so increasingly isolated.
 Remember, evil practices will alter your future.
 No one can avoid the pain and sorrow your sin will bring.
-If I want to have joy, I must repent of my sins, accept God in my life; keep his laws and commandments.
+If I want to find joy, I must repent of my sins, accept God in my life; keep his laws and commandments.

-I faced several horrible soul-shaking experiences that led to my life crises like; being injured on the job.
-Not at my fault the loss of income, which led to me losing my home and everything around me.
-After I gave up my permanent address, my life comprises being in a stage of moving around town trying to live from one extended stay to the next.
+I faced several horrible soul-shaking experiences that led to my life crises.
+One challenge in particular like; being injured on the job.
+Not by my fault the loss of income, which led to me losing my home and everything around me.
+After I gave up my permanent address, my life comprises being in a stage of moving around town, trying to live from one extended stay to the next.

 Light after darkness: ways to keep going during tough times

 Connect to God: the beginning stage of turning the darkness into light comprises sustaining a relationship with God.
-You must repent for your sins.
-Finding hope is not just knowing God but trusting he will help you through hard times.
+You must repent of your sins.
+Finding hope is not just knowing God but trusting he will help you through challenging times.

-Embrace change: a person whose life consists of the same routines, day in and day out.
-It is time for a change.
+Embrace change: a person whose life comprises the same routines, day in and day out.
+It’s time for a change.
 When you don’t realize that your life has been in the practice of repeating, day in and day out is insanity, and when you feel you can’t bear any more; It time to embrace change that will not only bring more light into your life but raise awareness of the problem.

-Practice gratitude: so often, many focuses on the negative over the positive.
+Practice gratitude: so often, many focus on the negative over the positive.
 People place their attention on the negative because the brain has a built-in negativity bias.
-And what you focus on is made possible.
-Gratitude allows you to focus on the good in your lives, so practice it.
+And what you focus on makes it possible.
+Gratitude allows you to concentrate on the good in your lives, so practice it.